cmu-delphi/delphi-epidata/docs/api/covidcast_changelog.md

 We now include figures on Puerto Rico for all `jhu-csse` signals at the state level.

+#### 30 Sept 2020

+The following changes were made to all `jhu-csse` signals related to geocoding,
+- NY Boroughs FIPS are now differentiated instead of being grouped into a single FIPS code
+- “Unassigned” and “Out of State” counts are assigned to a megaFIPS at the county level (XX000 where XX is the state FIPS code) and will now be incorporated into the state totals

 ### `indicator-combination`

 #### 3 June 2020